 Thanks for not getting mad when I memorized your credit card number and spent over $10,000 when online shopping was first invented in the mid-90s.

 Thanks for knowing all the other dads that own important places like Char-Grill, Cameron Village, Angus Barn, etc.

-I know you’re probably bawling your eyes out at how sentimental and heartwarming this gift is.
-I’m sure my whore of a sister’s gift won’t come close to eliciting that type of reaction.
+I know you’re probably bawling your eyes out at how sentimental this gift is.
+I’m sure my sister’s gift won’t come close to eliciting that type of reaction.
 Especially after last year, when she got you that stupid book that was autographed by your favorite author, a 50 year old bottle of your favorite scotch, and the exact type of Rolex you wanted.
 You did a great job of pretending to love her more that year.
 It’s good that we don’t even have to say anything for us to both know that you really appreciated the map of my ideal beltline that I drew for you and had framed.
 The fact that it still sits in the back of the attic just shows how much you care about it, and about me.
 Happy Father’s Day.